Gyrosu/my-time-zone-planner/README.md

 - Open-Meteo geocoding and forecast data
 - National Weather Service alerts for US locations
-- GDELT article search for recent local updates
+- Google News RSS search for the separate recent-articles endpoint

+The fast safety function does not fetch news articles directly.
+Instead, it returns Google News search links for news-like categories so it can stay under the 5-second Vercel timeout.

+The separate article endpoint at `api/safety-articles.js` searches Google News RSS for safety-related articles from the past week.
+It does not require API keys, but RSS search can still be incomplete or unavailable.
+If no reliable article links are returned, the frontend shows a manual search link.

-It does not use AI and does not invent information.
-If reliable results are unavailable, that category is returned empty and the frontend says no reliable results were found.
+The backend does not use AI and does not invent information.
+If reliable results are unavailable, it says so.

 ### Deploy Backend To Vercel